JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 We pass a reference to the the containing "subject" to the initialiser, so that we can hold onto it to pass to the closures when they are called.

-The only peculiar part of this class is that, to find which closure to remove, we have to bridge the array of closures to NSArray, in order to use index(of:_) method.

 ###### Warning!
+Removing closures from an array doesn't work

+The only peculiar part of this class is that, to access the remove method of the array, we have to bridge the array of closures to NSArray, in order to use index(of:_) method.

+This is because closures are not Hashable and Swift is smart enough to make it difficult to access the index(of:_) method of Array<T>.

-It is currently impossible to compare closures and, thus impossible to implement the -= operator, and its accompanying remove method, in a way that actually does anything.
-I hope, either this will change, or I will find a workaround and publish it.
+So, currently, it is impossible to compare closures and, thus impossible to implement the -= operator, and its accompanying remove method, in a way that actually does anything.
+I hope this will change in future versions of the Swift compiler but, there is a workaround, which I will publish in another article.

 ### Putting the Event to Work